Kingdom of Kongo: Expansion and early development

 The 16th-century tradition said that the former kingdoms "in ancient times had separate kings, but now all are subjects and tributaries of the king of Congo."
 Tradition noted that in each case the governorship was given to members of the royal family or other noble families.
 Governors who served terms determined by the king had the right to appoint their own clients to lower positions, down to villages who had their own locally chosen leadership.
-As this centralization increased, the allied provinces gradually lost influence until their powers were only symbolic, manifested in Mbata, once a co-kingdom, and by 1620 simply known by the title "Grandfather of the King of Kongo" (Nkaka'ndi a Mwene Kongo).
+As this centralisation increased, the allied provinces gradually lost influence until their powers were only symbolic, manifested in Mbata, once a co-kingdom, and by 1620 simply known by the title "Grandfather of the King of Kongo" (Nkaka'ndi a Mwene Kongo).

 The kingdom of the Kongo's early campaigns of expansion brought new populations under the kingdom's control and produced many war captives.
-Starting in the 14th century (and reaching its height in the 17th century), the kings of the Kongo forcibly relocated captured peoples to the royal capital at Mbanza Kongo.
-The resulting high concentration of population around Mbanza Kongo and its outskirts played a critical role in the centralization of Kongo.
+Starting in the 14th century (and reaching its height in the 17th century), the kings of the Kongo forcibly relocated captured peoples to the royal capital at M'banza-Kongo.
+The resulting high concentration of population around M'banza-Kongo and its outskirts played a critical role in the centralisation of Kongo.
 The capital was a densely settled area in an otherwise sparsely populated region where rural population densities probably did not exceed 5 persons per km^{2}.
-Early Portuguese travelers described Mbanza Kongo as a large city, the size of the Portuguese town of Évora as it was in 1491.
-By the end of the sixteenth century, Kongo's population was probably over half a million people in a core region of some 130,000 square kilometers.
+Early Portuguese travellers described M'banza-Kongo as a large city, the size of the Portuguese town of Évora as it was in 1491.
+By the end of the sixteenth century, Kongo's population was probably over half a million people in a core region of some 130,000 square kilometres.
 By the early seventeenth century the city and its hinterland had a population of around 100,000, or nearly one out of every six inhabitants in the Kingdom (according to baptismal statistics compiled by a Jesuit priest in 1623), while the kingdom as a whole numbered some 780,000.

-The concentration of population, economic activity, and political power in Mbanza Kongo strengthened the Kongolese monarchy and allowed for a centralized government.
-Captives taken in war were enslaved and integrated into the local population, producing a food and labor surplus, while rural regions of the kingdom paid taxes in the form of goods the capital could not produce itself.
-A class of urban nobility developed in the capital, and their demand for positions at court and consumer goods fueled the kingdom's economy.
-Rural development was intentionally discouraged by the Kongolese king, ensuring the capital remained the economic and political center of the kingdom.
+The concentration of population, economic activity, and political power in M'banza-Kongo strengthened the Kongolese monarchy and allowed for a centralised government.
+Captives taken in war were enslaved and integrated into the local population, producing a food and labour surplus, while rural regions of the kingdom paid taxes in the form of goods the capital could not produce itself.
+A class of urban nobility developed in the capital, and their demand for positions at court and consumer goods fuelled the kingdom's economy.
+Rural development was intentionally discouraged by the Kongolese king, ensuring the capital remained the economic and political centre of the kingdom.
 This concentration allowed resources, soldiers and surplus foodstuffs to be readily available at the request of the king and made the king overwhelmingly powerful when compared to any potential rival.